yadt/yadt-config-rpm-maker/docs/CONFIGURATION.md

 | svn_path_to_config      | /config          | The path within the configuration subversion repository where to find the configuration directory structure.
 | thread_count            | 1                | Number of threads building the rpms at the same time.
 | temp_dir                | /tmp             | This directory is used as a working directory when building rpms.
 You will find the error log files here.

+## Syslog

+The logging of yadt-config-rpm-maker's `SysLogHandler` is set to `DEBUG`.
+On most systems the log level for `/var/log/messages` will be `*.info` by default.
+If you want to see more logging details you will have to configure the log level within `/etc/syslog.conf` or `/etc/rsyslog.conf`.